 They should be different from person to person, depending on what your job entails and what sports you play.
 Here is just an example of some common functional exercises.

 Many sports involve either throwing a ball (e.g. baseball, cricket) or using a racket (tennis, badminton, squash).
-Rehabilitation of a shoulder injury in players of any of these sports, should include throwing drills.
-This allows you to start at a very low level and gradually build up the speed and force you use, until you are at full match level.
+Rehabilitation of a shoulder injury in players of any of these sports should include throwing drills.
+This allows you to start at a very low level and gradually build up the speed and force you to use until you are at full match level.

 - Start off by throwing a small, light ball (such as a tennis ball), underarm against a wall (or with a partner if you're lucky!)